rails/rails/guides/source/getting_started.md

 end
 ```

-And then finally a view for this action, located at `app/views/posts/index.html.erb`:
+And then finally, add view for this action, located at `app/views/posts/index.html.erb`:

 ```html+erb
 <h1>Listing posts</h1>